dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Here, we will look at an example why requiring `const` does in fact guarantee that the context has control over the type of parameters in the functional.

-First, we will have a look at regular pointer aliasing;
+First, we will have a look at regular pointer aliasing:
 ```D
 void proneToAliasing(ref int x, const(int)* p)
 {